mikehuntemann/9x16/03-network-attached-media/store.md

 Vertical media is deeply centralized because of the "hosting problem" and network effects.

 All media wants - sooner or later - to gain from network effects, everyone wants their work the be seen and their voice to be heard.
+> "marketing" ideas, machine distance gap

  Owning the attention (within and through these communication channels) is the new version of property rights.

 Verticality as a mean of institutional self-preservation, at its core it is just survival.